We might be seeing actress Park Hye-su back on the small screen soon!

 The series is set in the Joseon period and will tell the story of the royal concubine Seong Ui-bin (a real historical figure), the birth mother of Prince Munhyo, who was a court lady before rising to the position of the highest-ranking queen.
 It will feature the life of an ordinary woman who becomes the mother of the crown prince.

 An official from Park’s agency, Huayi Brothers, confirmed in a report that the actress “is positively considering the [offer] for the new drama The Red Sleeve Cuff.”

-Park Hye-su was proposed the role of court lady Seong Deok-im who turned into Queen Seong Ui-bin.
+Park Hye-su was proposed the role of court lady Seong Deok-im who turned into the royal consort Ui-bin Seong.
 Her family suffered from a major crisis when she was a child, so she has to go through difficult challenges growing up.